 You Must Qualify First

-To file for any type of bankruptcy, you will have to qualify first.
-In Chapter 7 bankruptcy, you’ll need to apply through a means test that will compare your income to the state median for households similar to yours.
+To file for any bankruptcy, you will have to qualify first.
+In Chapter 7 bankruptcy, you’ll need to apply through a means test that will compare your income to the state median for similar households.
 If your income is below the median, you will qualify automatically.
 If not, you may still be eligible by deducting certain expenses to determine your disposable income.
-For more details on this, you should consult a bankruptcy attorney near me.
+For more details on this, you should consult a bankruptcy attorney.

-On the other hand, to file for Chapter 13 bankruptcy, you will have to demonstrate that you have sufficient income to comply with the repayment plan while meeting your basic needs.
+On the other hand, to file for Chapter 13 bankruptcy, you must demonstrate that you have sufficient income to comply with the repayment plan while meeting your basic needs.

 Bankruptcy Forms are Complicated

-Bankruptcy may be helpful, but that doesn’t mean it’s simple.
-Far from it, bankruptcy forms can be overly complicated.
+Bankruptcy may be helpful, but more is needed.
+Far from it, bankruptcy forms can be simple.
 Not only will you have to check a few boxes to proceed with your filing, but you will also have to explain your financial affairs in detail.

 To deal with this correctly, you will need time.
-Make sure you understand the questions on the forms and provide proper answers, leaving no details out.
-Keep in mind that your bankruptcy could be rejected if you make a mistake, or you could even be accused of fraud.
+Ensure you understand the questions on the forms and provide proper answers, leaving no details out.
+Remember that your bankruptcy could be rejected if you make a mistake, or you could even be accused of fraud.